SHOTGUN FINDER

 Ergonomics/Look & Feel

-• Balance is way rear-ward which is intentional for the light skeet design
+• Balance is way rear-ward, which is intentional for the light skeet design

 • This Ethos has limited length of pull adjustability but feels super solid right out of the box